FSSC 22000

 Combination with other types of audits

-In general, can we continue to combine FSSC V4 audits with other types of audits, such as ISO 9001, ISO 14001, BRC or IFS?
+enerally speaking, can FSSC 22000 V6 audits continue to be combined with other types of audit, such as ISO 9001, ISO 14001, BRCGS or IFS?

 Answer

-Completely.
-The FSSC audits according to version 4 can be combined as usual, while respecting the specifications and requirements of the FSSC protocol.
-So these ISO type audits will be conducted as unannounced audits.
-This question must be still clarified before a new certification contract.
+Yes, FSSC 22000 version 6 audits can be combined as usual, while respecting the specifications and requirements of the FSSC protocol.
+So these ISO-type audits will also be conducted "unannounced", once every 3 years, or they will have to be conducted separately.
+This question will be clarified with you when a new contract is signed.

 Was this answer helpful?